icon

 Lifestyle Choices

 Lifestyle choices greatly affect facelift durability.
-Smoking, excessive sun exposure, and poor diet can accelerate ageing and reduce the effectiveness of the facelift.
+Smoking, excessive sun exposure, and poor diet can accelerate ageing and reduce the effectiveness of the facelift Singapore.
 Conversely, a healthy lifestyle with regular exercise, a balanced diet, and sun protection can prolong the effects.

 Surgeon’s Skill and Technique